 Pushing the Boundaries of Extraction

 Sheldon Wong, founder of Sworksdesign, explains that his basket design aims to cover the widest possible area with holes at the bottom.
-This ensures that every bit of your coffee puck gets extracted uniformly effectively.
+This ensures that every bit of your coffee puck gets extracted equally effectively.
 In older designs, water would hit a wall in regions without holes and then travel horizontally to find an exit.
-However with these new designs, water flows through paths of least resistance leading to higher extraction.
+But with these new designs, water flows through paths of least resistance leading to higher extraction.

 High Speed, High Extraction

-The Science Behind Faster Flow
+The Research Behind Faster Flow

 A Mystery Yet To Be Unraveled